chrisparnin/EngineeringBasics/OnlineTools.md

 * Too many things
 * Items sticking around not making progress.

-Instead of saying "Do analysis" => "Find R package for doing peak detection".
+Instead of saying "Do analysis" => a more suitable task might be "Find R package for doing peak detection".
 This is more concrete and actionable.

 ## Scrum